 Our updated list is here!
 Keep the whole family busy year-round with these inexpensive and free kids activities in Wichita and the surrounding areas.
-This list is fantastic for the little kids, but take note – some offer activities for big brothers and sisters too.
+This list is fantastic for toddlers and young kids, but take note – some offer activities for big brothers and sisters too.
 To keep up with all the latest things to do with kids in Wichita, click the Families & Kids link in the menu at the top of this page.

 Free things to do with kids in Wichita year-round: